MPh-py/MPh/docs/installation.md

 ﻿# Installation

+## MPh

 MPh is [available on PyPI] and can be readily installed via
 ```
 pip install MPh
 ```

-Run `pip uninstall MPh` to remove the package from your system.

 Requires [JPype] for the bridge from Python to [Comsol's Java API] and [NumPy] for returning (fast) numerical arrays.
 Pip makes sure the two Python dependencies are installed and adds them if missing.

+Run `pip uninstall MPh` to remove the package from your system.
+Note that this won't uninstall the dependencies.

+## Comsol

 Comsol, obviously, you need to license and install yourself.
 [Versions] 5.5 and newer are expected to work, i.e. have been tested.
 A separate